EugeneGIS/AGDAbook/docs/01-IntrotoR.md

 bibliography: book.bib
 link-citations: true
 biblio-style: apalike
-csl: chicago-fullnote-bibliography.csl
+csl: apa.csl
 editor_options:
   markdown:
     wrap: sentence
+    urlcolor: blue
 ---

 # Introduction to R

 ## R Language

 R is a complete programming language and software environment for statistical computing and graphical representation.
-As part of the GNU Project - free software, mass collaboration project (<https://www.gnu.org/software/software.en.html>) , the source code is free available.
+As part of the GNU Project - free software, mass collaboration project - (<https://www.gnu.org/software/software.en.html>), the source code is free available.
-Its functionalities can be expanded by importing packages.

 For more details on R see <https://www.r-project.org/>.

 ### R Packages

+Functionalities in R can be expanded by importing packages.
 A package is a collection of R functions, data and compiled code.
 The location where the packages are stored is called the *library*.
 If there is a particular functionality that you require, you can download the package from the appropriate site and it will be stored in your library.

 In all operation systems the function `install.packages()` can be used to download and install a package automatically.
 Otherwise, a package already installed in R can be loaded in a session by using the command `library(package_name)`.
 When you open an R Markdown document (*.Rmd*) the program propose you automatically to install the libraries listed there.

 ### Some tips

 -   R is case sensitive!
--   Previously used command can be recalled in the console by using the *up arrow* on the keyboard.
+-   Previously used command can be recalled in the console by using the up arrow on the keyboard.
--   The working directory by default is "*C:/user/.../Documents*".
+-   The working directory by default is "`C:/user/.../Documents`".
     -   It can be found using the command `getwd()`
     -   It can be changed using the command line `setwd("C:/Your/own/path")`
 -   In R Markdown the working directory when evaluating R code chunks is the directory of the input document by default.